A20archi/SQL101_WebDev/sql_intro.md

 5. **Normalization**: Normalization is the process of organizing data in a relational database to reduce redundancy and improve data integrity.
 It involves dividing large tables into smaller, related tables and defining relationships between them.

-Here you go 👇 — a clean **SQL vs NoSQL comparison table** that you can copy straight into your notes:

 ---

 ## 📊 SQL vs NoSQL